MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-covcor.md

 	 20.00 1.896779 0.08092296  0.08105322

-For lambda = 0, the ridge regression is identical to ordinary least squares, while as lambda_n approaches infinity, the coefficients of x and y approach 0.
+For lambda = 0, the ridge regression is identical to ordinary least squares, while as lambda_n approaches ∞, the coefficients of x and y approach 0.